kliment-olechnovic/voronota/README.md

  * "voronota-js-fast-iface-data-graph" - wrapper to a voronota-js program for the computation of interface graphs used by the VoroIF-GNN method.
  * "voronota-js-voroif-gnn" - wrapper to a voronota-js program and GNN inference scripts that run the VoroIF-GNN method for scoring models of protein-protein complexes (developed for CASP15).
  * "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).

+## Voronota-LT

+[Voronota-LT](./expansion_lt/README.md) expansion is located in the 'expansion_lt' subdirectory of the Voronota package.

+Voronota-LT (pronounced 'voronota lite') is an alternative version of Voronota for constructing tessellation-derived atomic contact areas and volumes.
+Voronota-LT was written from scratch and does not use any external code, even from the core Voronota.
+The primary motivation for creating Voronota-LT was drastically increasing the speed of computing tessellation-based atom-atom contact areas and atom solvent-accessible surface areas.
+Like Voronota, Voronota-LT can compute contact areas derived from the additively weighted Voronoi tessellation, but the main increase in speed comes when utilizing a simpler, radical tessellation variant, also known as Laguerre-Laguerre tessellation or power diagram.

 ## Voronota-GL